filipmacek/coding-interview-prep/README.md

 When starting to solve problem, goal is to solve it fast and dirty at first iteration and this will be functions that starts with `simple_` keyword.
 After the solution is correct, I should iterate more to find better or different implementation.
-This will force me to think more about problem and at the end better understand it.
+This will force me to think more about problem and to obtain better understanding.

 ### Problems solved

-:white_circle: Easy: 4
+:white_circle: Easy: 5

 :large_blue_circle: Medium: 4